ThorNolan/AJAX-Gif-Finder/README.md

 AJAX-Gif-Finder
 =======================================
-A simple site I made that populates the page with relevant gifs based on keyword searches.
+A simple site I made that populates the page with relevant gifs based on keyword searches from user input.
 ![demo image](link here)

 ## Technologies Used